 - Cut tomatoes in half through the stem for plum, through the equator for beefsteak and lay them cut side up on the prepared pan, packing tightly.

-- Sprinkle a pinch each of salt and sugar on EACH half followed with a drizzle of good quality balsamic vinegar.
+- Sprinkle a pinch each of salt and sugar on EACH half followed with a drizzle of good quality aged balsamic vinegar.
+(I use the traditional red variety from Tasty Olive in Highland.)

 - Thinly slice several garlic cloves and place one slice garlic on each tomato half.
 Sprinkle with fresh thyme leaves (or substitute another hearty herb such as rosemary or oregano).